entelognathus/early-gnathostome-phylogeny/Character list Zhu2022.md

 Zhu Y. et al. (2022), Character 155.

 We exclude the median paranuchal plate from the parachal series (Character 154), which runs along the main lateral line.
-Paired median paranuchals are present in some acanthothoracids, e.g., _Romundina_, _Arabosteus_ (Olive et al., 2011) and _Sudaspis_ (Vaškaninová and Ahlberg, 2017).
+Paired median paranuchals are present in some acanthothoracids, e.g., _Romundina_, _Arabosteus_ (Olive et al., 2011) and _Sudaspis_ (VaÅ¡kaninovÃ¡ and Ahlberg, 2017).
 (Zhu Y. et al., 2022)

 1. Posterior process of the paranuchal plate behind the nuchal plate (dorsal face): (0) absent; (1) present.